tumagonx/XPitory/static_port/ffmpeg/readme.md

 [Installation]

-Copy to your program files, use `open with...` association to ffplay.exe if you wish
+Extract to somewhere in the PATH environment lookout, call it from console Use `open with...` association to ffplay.exe if you wish
-Copy your custom fonts into `share\fonts` sub-directory Copy your frei0r dlls into `frei0r` sub-directory
+Copy your custom fonts into `share\fonts` sub-directory
+Copy your frei0r dlls into `frei0r` sub-directory
 Copy your ladspa dlls into `ladspa` sub-directory
 Copy libbdplus.dll+libaacs.dll or libmmbd.dll in the root directory